yakomaxa/fetch_afdb_pymol/README.md

 ``af A0A452S449``

+fetches Free fatty acid receptor 2

 # Dependency

 afdb.py requires  BeautifulSoup to show the Uniprot fasta information.

 afdb_noBS.py is a reduced version which does not require BautifulSoup but does not show Uniprot information (just fetches model)

+# Notes

 This script is modification of the ``fetch`` command from PyMOL source code.

-There're many unused pieces of code, so it's welcomed to cleaning them up on PR.
+There're many unused pieces of code inside, so it's welcomed to cleaning them up on PR.